TimDOtt/thm/blaster/README.md

 Now that we have that TryHackMe wants us to return to our machine and use metasploit to get in.
 So i will open a seperate terminal and start up msfconsole.
 We tell metasploit to use the given exploit and set it to target Powershell (set target 2).
 We also make sure our LHOST and LPORT is set.

 We then set our payload to run 'windows/meterpreter/reverse_http' and run it as a job.
+The syntax for this is run -j.

-This spits out some nonsense that we need to copy and paste into the cmd on our remote desktop client with admin priveleges.
+This spits out a command that we need to copy and paste into the cmd on our remote desktop client with admin priveleges.

 ![payload](payload.png)

 Running this on our remote desktop will get us a meterpreter shell within metasploit.
 Which we can then setup persistance with.
 We do this by using this command within meterpreter.
 ```
-run persistence -X - this gives us persistance and sets it up to run on reboot meaning unless found out we now have full access to this machine.
+run persistence -X
 ```
+this gives us persistance and sets it up to run on reboot meaning unless found out we now have full access to this machine.

 The room does let us know that we will need to set up a listener via the handler exploit in actual practice for persistence to work.